A-League Men Grand Final: 2011–2019

 Brisbane Roar fans during the 2012 A-League Grand Final trophy ceremony.

-With Brisbane Roar claiming the premiership and hosting the grand final in 2011 against Central Coast Mariners, it became the first grand final since its establishment outside of Melbourne and Sydney, to be hosted at Suncorp Stadium in Brisbane.
+With Brisbane Roar claiming the premiership and hosting the grand final in 2011 against Central Coast Mariners, it became the first grand final since its establishment outside of Melbourne and Sydney, to be hosted at Lang Park in Brisbane.
 Brisbane won 4–2 on penalties, after a 2–2 draw by two late Brisbane goals in the final four minutes of extra time.
 Mathew Ryan with the Central Coast Mariners won the Joe Marston Medal as the first to win it on the losing team of the A-League Men grand final.
-It returned to Suncorp Stadium the following year in 2012, with Brisbane against the Perth Glory; 2–1 via a late comeback winner, becoming the first A-League Men club to win back-to-back grand finals.
+It returned to Lang Park the following year in 2012, with Brisbane against the Perth Glory; 2–1 via a late comeback winner, becoming the first A-League Men club to win back-to-back grand finals.

 The Western Sydney Wanderers in their first ever season reached the 2013 grand final against the Central Coast Mariners.
 The host venue was again chosen as Sydney Football Stadium for the third time, due to Wanderers' home ground Parramatta Stadium unable to host due to insufficient capacity for the event.
 Central Coast won 2–0, after losing their past three grand finals.
-Western Sydney Wanderers reached the grand final again the following year in 2014 with Brisbane Roar hosting for the third time at Suncorp Stadium for the last three of four grand finals since 2011.
+Western Sydney Wanderers reached the grand final again the following year in 2014 with Brisbane Roar hosting for the third time at Lang Park for the last three of four grand finals since 2011.
 Brisbane won 2–1 in extra time to win a record third grand final.
 The Big Blue teams (Melbourne Victory and Sydney FC) reached the grand final to meet for the second time in 2015.
-Due to Etihad Stadium and Melbourne Cricket Ground being unavailable for the event, AAMI Park became the last option to play host for the 2015 grand final.
+Due to Docklands Stadium and Melbourne Cricket Ground being unavailable for the event, Melbourne Rectangular Stadium became the last option to play host for the 2015 grand final.
 Melbourne Victory won 3–0; a record equalling third grand final win to the Brisbane Roar.
 Adelaide United played host for the first time in their third grand final against the Western Sydney Wanderers also in their third in the past four for the 2016 grand final.
-Adelaide Oval was the chosen venue, instead of Adelaide's usual home ground Coopers Stadium due to bigger capacity and for hosting high-profile matches.
+Adelaide Oval was the chosen venue, instead of Adelaide's usual home ground Hindmarsh Stadium due to bigger capacity and for hosting high-profile matches.
 Adelaide United won 3–1 to record their first grand final win and the Western Sydney Wanderers' third loss still yet to win.